Lattice Semiconductor (LSCC)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Lattice Semiconductor’s margin expanded by 2.8 percentage points over the last five years.
-This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.
+Taking a step back, we can see that Lattice Semiconductor’s margin dropped by 5.3 percentage points over the last five years.
+Continued declines could signal it is in the middle of an investment cycle.

 10. Return on Invested Capital (ROIC)